Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments/Refund.md

 <!-- type: card
 title: Tagged Refunds
-description:
+description: Submit a request to refund back to the original payment source using a reference transaction identifier.
-link:
+link: ?path=docs/Resources/API-Documents/Payments/Refund-Tagged.md
 -->

 <!-- type: card
 title: Open Refunds
-description:
+description: Submit a request to refund to a new payment source not previously processed in Commerce Hub.
-link:
+link: ?path=docs/Resources/API-Documents/Payments/Refund-Open.md
 -->

 <!-- type: card
-title: Online Refunds
+title: Unmatched Refunds
-description:
+description: Submit a request to refund back to a new payment source using a reference transaction identifier.
-link:
+link: ?path=docs/Resources/API-Documents/Payments/Refund-Unmatched.md
 -->

 <!-- type: card
 title: Auth/Capture Refund
-description:
+description: Submit a request to authorize a refund for future capture.
-link:
+link: ?path=docs/Resources/API-Documents/Payments/Refund-Auth-Capture.md
 -->

 <!-- type: row-end -->